Online Reading Tips & Communication Skills

 Now that you’ve heard about how reading online differs from reading print, you should know that this has some practical consequences for reading comprehension—how to understand and apply what you’re reading.
 Improving your online reading comprehension will save you time and frustration when you work on your assignments.
 You’ll appreciate your course subject matter better, and your performance on quizzes and exams will improve.

 What are reading comprehension’s “why, what, and how”?

 When you keep the “why, what, and how” of reading comprehension in the forefront of your mind while reading, your understanding of the material will improve drastically.
-It will only take a few minutes, but it will not only help you remember what you’ve read but also structure any notes that you might want to take.
+It will only take a few minutes, but it will help you remember what you’ve read and structure any notes you might want to take.

 - “Why am I being asked to read this passage?”